Skip to content

 Why a fast can leave you clear-headed

 Many people brace for exhaustion deep into a fast and instead report a calm, sharp clarity.
-The likely mechanism is the brain shifting to ketones, an efficient fuel, alongside a rise in BDNF (brain-derived neurotrophic factor), a protein involved in neuron health and learning that fasting appears to support.
+The likely mechanism is the brain shifting to ketones, an efficient fuel — that part is established.
+The BDNF half of the usual explanation is weaker than it sounds.
+BDNF (brain-derived neurotrophic factor) is a protein involved in neuron health and learning, and rodent studies fairly consistently show fasting raises it; human results do not follow.
+A systematic review of calorie restriction and intermittent fasting regimens in humans found mixed and often contradictory BDNF findings — among Ramadan-fasting studies, three showed a significant decrease and two an increase (“Effect of Calorie Restriction and Intermittent Fasting Regimens on Brain-Derived Neurotrophic Factor Levels and Cognitive Function in Humans: A Systematic Review,” PMC10819730).
+So the clarity is real as an experience; attributing it confidently to BDNF is not supported in people.
 There’s also a fading of constant hunger (hunger comes in waves rather than a steady climb) alongside steadier energy, and the felt experience often beats the expectation.

 The deeper shift is quieter and worth more than any metric: you discover your body isn’t fragile.
 You can miss a meal and feel better, not broken.
 That is metabolic flexibility — the ability to run on fat and ketones as well as glucose — and it loosens the grip of the clock that says you must eat now.